Our story...until now

-Steadily growing and absorbing what’s important for each industry—and for each project—today we have over 5000 cathodes installed around the globe, not only for coating glass but also for making smartphones, display screens, solar panels, automobile parts, decorative hardware, semiconductors and more.
+Steadily growing and absorbing what’s important for each industry—and for each project—today we have over 8000 rotary sputtering cathodes (rotary magnetrons) installed around the globe, not only for coating glass but also for making smartphones, display screens, solar panels, automobile parts, decorative hardware, semiconductors and more.

 We are a member of the Society of Vacuum Coaters (SVC), the Association of International Metallizers, Coaters and Laminators (AIMCAL) and are represented on the SVC Foundation (SVCF) board of directors.

 Founded in Owatonna, MN by Dan Crowley, who designed, built and shipped product, and Barry Nudelman, owner of a materials company, who supported Crowley's efforts.

 Hires its first official employee, Jerry Kelly, who is still with the company today as a Customer Support Coordinator.